 3. Package home loans

-Package home loans allow you to combine your mortgage with a number of other banking products, like credit and debit cards, and insurance, and charge a higher flat annual fee in exchange for a lower interest rate.
-This can be beneficial if this fee is lower than if you had the products separately with a number of different fees.
+Package home loans allow you to combine your mortgage with other banking products like credit and debit cards or insurance and charge a higher flat annual fee in exchange for a lower interest rate.
+A bank that's reluctant to write you a home loan might be persuaded by the lure of getting your business elsewhere.

 How to improve your credit rating